Additivemenu/spoonlee1/fullStack/Database/myDatabase.md

 the only way to put a filter on GROUP BY is to use HAVING
-+ note where cannot be used with aggregate function
++ :bangbang: note `WHERE` cannot be used with aggregation function

 ```sql
 SELECT AVG(OutstandingBalance)